daniela1998/Advanced-Simulation-Assignments/Assignment 2/EPA133a-G16-A2 FINAL/README.md

 3. To visualize the results: run the [Visualisation.ipynb](model/Visualisation.ipynb) file.
 This file contains the code to visualize the boxplot of the nine scenarios.

 Please, keep in mind that the computational time to run the 9 scenarios is long.
+We commented the VehicleTruck printing function to reduce time to 15 mins run.
-You can find attached the results of the simulation in the [experiment](experiment) folder.
+Find attached the results of the simulation in the [experiment](experiment) folder.